robertjchristian/MRC/README.md

 On December 9, 2023 the Decentralized AI community assembled from around the world at Kiretsu in Austin, Texas in order to begin contributing to this repository.

-The objectives are to define
+The objectives are to define:
-    1. The tech stack
+    - 1. The tech stack for Decentralized AI
-    2. Practical technical standards for collaboration within in the community
+    - 2. Practical technical standards for collaboration within in the community.

 Morpheus encourages and will incentivize developers who propose or implement new standards/integrations between open source projects in DeAI.